SaleFlex/SaleFlex.PyPOS/docs/09-document-management.md

 3. `TransactionPaymentTemp` record is created and saved
 4. `TransactionHeadTemp.total_payment_amount` is updated
 5. UI controls (PaymentList, AmountTable) are updated
-6. Change is automatically calculated if payment exceeds total
+6. Change is calculated if payment exceeds total
-7. Change is recorded in `TransactionChangeTemp` if positive
+7. **Change Recording Behavior:**
+   - If `CHANGE_PAYMENT` button exists in form: User is informed to click change button to record change
+   - If `CHANGE_PAYMENT` button doesn't exist: MessageForm dialog is shown with change amount, and change is recorded when OK is clicked
-8. Document completion is checked automatically
+8. Document completion is checked automatically after change is recorded (or if no change needed)
 9. If complete (`total_amount = total_payment_amount - total_change_amount`):
    - Document is marked as COMPLETED
    - Closure totals are updated